-DL: My grandmother Marie Bilodeau would have been 130 today.
-The following is an excerpt from a family booklet I created around the year 2000 and gave to family members.
+DL: The following is an excerpt of my grandmother My grandmother Marie Bilodeau Ledoux from a family booklet I created around the year 2000 and gave to family members.

 When Thomas Bilodeau walked out of the mansard-roofed Empire-style farmhouse he had built several years earlier at the end of le rang Saint-Noël, he could turn his head to the left and see the spire of the parish church which dominated the countryside.

 He was thirty-four the year Marie was born.
 Five years earlier, he had married Aurélie Gagné on July 1, 1879, in the next town, Saint-Bernard.
 She was hardly more than a girl, in her late teens.1 By 1884, he and his wife already had three daughters—Angéline, Corrine, and Ernestine, who had red hair like her Mémère Gagné (born Rose Dubois).
 His wife, Aurélie, was 24 the year she gave birth to their fourth child on the Bilodeau farm in Saint-Narcisse-de-Lotbinière in Dorchester County, Québec.

 - Are the characters in your memoir captivating your readers—rather than boring them?

 - Are you at a loss—“Help!
 What can I do!”—about how to make the people in your memoir more relatable?

 - Are you embarrassed by the “stick” characters you have presented?
 “She really was a complex person, but I don’t know how to show her that way.”